melissahoughton-angular-material/old-angular-material-talk/README.md

     This gives us the basis of a flex layout.

 Your app is now ready to use angular material.
 Set up using the components that work best for you.
 To continue with an example follow the steps in the next section.

 ***

 # Create an Example Blog App in Angular Material

+*This is example is focused on angular material and does not include the angular code required to fully function*

 1. Add your first component and set up the route